burdiuz/angular-service-events-example/README.md

 ```

 ###### Use events
-Events an be used to globally notify about changes in service current state.
+Events can be used to globally notify about changes in service current state.
+Easiest way to emit event from $rootScope, so it will not be propagated deeply and can be captured from $rootScope.
 ```javascript
 $rootScope.$emit('event-name', ...
 ```